New results on the stopping time behaviour of the Collatz 3x + 1 function: Conclusion and some answers

 \subsection{Future work on the Collatz graph}

 My future work is about the self-reference of the Collatz graph.
-I have devised two different directed graphs\footnote{See figure 1 on the next page.}, which illustrate that there exists a self-reference of odd subsequences $C^a(s)$, clarified by the same background colour between both graphs and arrows in the first graph. \\ \\ This means on the one hand that odd subsequences $C^a(s)$ with a small number of steps to reach 1 are connected with subsequences $C^a(2s\pm1)$ or $C^a(4s\pm3)$ with a big number of steps to reach 1.
+I have devised two different directed graphs, which illustrate that there exists a self-reference of odd subsequences $C^a(s)$, clarified by the same background colour between both graphs and arrows in the first graph. \\ \\ This means on the one hand that odd subsequences $C^a(s)$ with a small number of steps to reach 1 are connected with subsequences $C^a(2s\pm1)$ or $C^a(4s\pm3)$ with a big number of steps to reach 1.
 For example $C^3(15)=(15,23,35,53)$ and $C^3(31)=(31,47,71,107)$. \\ \\ And on the other hand shows the first graph why and where to find numbers in the second graph.
 For example shows the green arrow in the first graph why $C^1(27)=(27,41)$ must hit the subsequence $C^4(31)=(31,47,71,107,161)$.
 In the second graph the subsequence $C^6(27)=(27,41,31,47,71,107,161)$ is located in column 9. \\ \\ This is only a very brief and insufficient exposition of the theory of self-reference.
-For details of the construction of the second graph and its correctness see \href{http://mikewinkler.co.nf/collatz\_konstruktion.pdf}{\textsc{Winkler[6]}}.
-Click \href{http://mikewinkler.co.nf/collatz\_tree2.pdf}{here} for a picture of the second graph which contains all odd numbers up to 341, and \href{http://mikewinkler.co.nf/collatz\_tree1.pdf}{here} for the complete structure up to column 6. \\
+For details of the construction of the second graph and its correctness see \textsc{Winkler}\cite{Winkler2010}.
+See this \href{http://mikematics.de/collatz-tree1.pdf}{link}\footnote{http://mikematics.de/collatz-tree1.pdf} for a picture of the second graph which contains all odd numbers up to 341, and this \href{http://mikematics.de/collatz-tree2.pdf}{link}\footnote{http://mikematics.de/collatz-tree2.pdf} for the complete structure up to column 6. \\ \\